Mother-to-child transmission of HIV

-Users have the option to use their Spectrum estimate or to enter nationally representative population-level data.
+Global AIDS Monitoring users have the option to use their Spectrum estimate or to enter nationally representative population-level data.
 If Spectrum estimates are chosen, the values will be pulled directly from the software once the national file is finalized.
 If programme data are included, report the data based on equal birth cohorts for the numerator and denominator and not by the year of diagnosis.

 Strengths.
 Over time, this indicator assesses the ability of programmes for preventing mother-to-child transmission by estimating the impact of increases in the provision of antiretroviral medicines and the use of more efficacious regimens and optimal infant feeding practices.
 This indicator allows countries to assess the impact of antiretroviral medicine programmes on the number of children acquiring HIV by estimating the HIV transmission rate from women living with HIV to their children.
 The modelled estimate enables this value to be estimated since capturing this indicator through direct measures is almost impossible.
 The modelled estimate overcomes multiple challenges:

 - Following up mother–child pairs is difficult, especially at the national level, because of the lag in reporting and the multiple health facility sites that mother–child pairs can visit for the wide range of services for preventing mother-to-child transmission and child care interventions delivered over a time span.

 - Children (especially those living with HIV) may die before they are tested to determine whether transmission has occurred.